-The design has been implemented using PTM 45nm GDI technology at 1.0v supply voltage in LTSpice IV tool.
-Also it has very low power dissipation compared to other Multipliers because in Vedic Multiplier the partial products were generated independently which is much faster than conventional partial product generation.
-The power consumption of 0.907 mW and a delay of 732.92 ps has been observed for Proposed 8x8 bit Vedic Multiplier.
-The output waveforms for 2x2 multiplier for both normal GDI implementation and using inverter have been shown in figure 17 and 18 respectively.
-Figure 18 shows that the output waveforms are better than figure 17, but this accuracy in result has been obtained at a cost in number of transistors.
+The design has been implemented using PTM 45nm GDI technology as well as CMOS at 1.0v supply voltage in LTSpice IV tool.
+Also CMOS has very low power dissipation compared to GDI Multipliers because in GDI the number of transistors used is more than that used in CMOS.
+The power consumption of 0.907 mW and a delay of 732.92 ps has been observed for Proposed GDI 8x8 bit Vedic Multiplier.
+The output waveforms for 2x2 multiplier for both GDI implementation and CMOS using inverter have been shown in Fig.19 and Fig.18 respectively.
+Fig.19 shows that the output waveforms are better than Fig.18, but this accuracy in result has been obtained at a cost in number of transistors.
 Thus causing more power consumption than normal GDI implementation.
 Power and number of transistors are the limiting factors as it is compared with other designs.